drishtiyadav/UCI-Data-Analytics/15- Mapping-Web - Earthquakes/README.md

 2. **Import & Visualize the Data**

-   Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.
+   Create a map using Leaflet that plots all of the earthquakes from the data set based on their longitude and latitude.

-   * Your data markers should reflect the magnitude of the earthquake in their size and color.
-Earthquakes with higher magnitudes should appear larger and darker in color.
+   * Data markers reflect the magnitude of the earthquake in their size and color.
+Earthquakes with higher magnitudes appear larger and darker in color.

    * Include popups that provide additional information about the earthquake when a marker is clicked.

    * Create a legend that will provide context for your map data.

    * Your visualization should look something like the map above.
+   * Add a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on  and off independently.

+   * Add layer controls to the map.

 - - -

-### Level 2: More Data (Optional)

 ![5-Advanced](Images/5-Advanced.png)

-The USGS wants you to plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
-You will need to pull in a second data set and visualize it along side your original set of data.
-Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

-In this step we are going to..

-* Plot a second data set on our map.

-* Add a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.

-* Add layer controls to our map.

 - - -

-### Assessment

-Your final product will be assessed on the following metrics:

-* Completion of assigned tasks

-* Visual appearance

-* Professionalism

-**Good luck!**

 ## Copyright